 As early as 1990, the former Wiener Städtische Versicherung AG created the foundations for a successful expansion into Central and Eastern Europe (CEE).
 The reorganisation in 2010 of the holding company VIENNA INSURANCE GROUP AG Wiener Versicherung Gruppe, headquartered in Vienna, was the result of the expansion actively pursued by VIG Insurance Group over the past two decades.
-Around 300 VIG Holding employees were assisting the Managing Board with managing and steering the participations in insurance companies 1 at the end of 2020.
+Around 300 VIG Holding employees were assisting the Managing Board with managing and steering the participations in insurance companies 1 at the end of 2021.
 VIG Holding also operates directly in the corporate and large customer business and in reinsurance.

 The individual companies are primarily managed and monitored by their respective Supervisory Boards, in which members of the Managing Board of VIG Holding are always represented.
 Group-wide guidelines and policies are defined in the management areas of VIG Holding to assist with the management of participations in insurance companies and are also used in VIG Holding as a separate company.
-The management areas include planning and controlling, Group development and strategy, asset management, reinsurance, compliance, risk management, internal audit, actuarial department, IT, accounting, data management and processes and human resources.
+The management areas include Planning and Controlling, Strategy and Development, Asset Management, Reinsurance, Compliance, Enterprise Risk Management, Internal Audit, Actuarial Department, VIG Corporate IT, Holding IT, Finance Department, Process & Project Management and Human Resources.